ttytyper/ADXL362ng/readme.md

 FIFO functionality is not implemented.
 Methods for setting some of the FIFO registers are implemented, but no there's no code to actually read data.

+## Bugs

+autonomousMotionSwitch() initially turns INT1/INT2 high, even if no motion was present

 ## Also see

 If this library doesn't cover your needs, check out https://github.com/annem/ADXL362